 there has been a constant and strong increase in online course enrolments in this sector, up by 60% over the period 2011-2015, or an average 15% per annum.
 Although the 2016 figures are not included, online course enrolments continued to increase in most colleges in 2016 compared with 2015. (p.
 15)

-This demand for or interest in online education is compelling institutions to provide more online learning opportunities.
+This demand for, or interest in, online education is compelling institutions to provide more online learning opportunities.
 One such way to provide online options is to redesign traditional face-to-face courses and offer them online.
-This in turn, is causing many postsecondary institutions to mandate that instructors redesign and possibly facilitate their courses online (Brinkley-Etzkorn, 2016).
+This, in turn, is causing many postsecondary institutions to mandate that instructors redesign and possibly facilitate their courses online (Brinkley-Etzkorn, 2016).
 However, there is resistance amongst institutions and faculty toward expanding online course offerings for a variety of reasons.
 Bates et al. (2017) identified “a lack of resources, inadequate training, and faculty resistance…as the main barriers to an increased use of online learning” (p.
 36).

 Theoretical framework for this study.